restivecorp/RasPIstatus/README.md

 ## Settings
 1. Download the project
+2. Copy to apache root directory
 2. Modify the php/cfg/services.cfg file to indicate which services you want to monitor
 3. Copy the php/cfg/measuring.db file to a directory with read/write/execute, for example /var/rpimonitor
-4. Configure cron task metrics collection
+4. Configure cron task metrics collection.
+For example:

-5. Start the services
+>> crontab -e

+>> 0 * * * * php /media/hd/public/status/php/scripts/measuring.php -t

+>> 15 * * * * php /media/hd/public/status/php/scripts/measuring.php -m

+Finally, you can access to your IP server to view the application.

-You can make changes if your system does not have as many disk partitions for which it is intended or modify data collection commands.
-To do this edit the files:
+If you can make changes in your system you can edit the netx files:
 * php/scripts/measuring.php
 * php/scripts/metrics.php